darelovesdata/ecommerce-market-analytics/README.md

 E-commerce businesses often struggle with data fragmentation.
 The problem:

-- **Fragmented Systems**: Traffic data lives in GA4, paid performance in Google Ads and Meta, product/order data in Shopify, and customer engagement in HubSpot
+- **Fragmented Systems**: Traffic data lives in GA4, paid performance in Google Ads and Meta, product/order data in Shopify and customer engagement in HubSpot
 - **Manual Reporting Tax**: Teams spend 4-5 hours every week stitching data together instead of analyzing growth opportunities
 - **Stale Insight**: With 5-7 day data lag, strategic decisions are made on outdated information
-- **Lost Opportunity**: No visibility into which products, channels, and campaigns actually drive profitability
+- **Lost Opportunity**: No visibility into which products, channels and campaigns actually drive profitability

 This dashboard solves these problems by creating one source of truth for e-commerce performance.